Fractures and Dislocations Treatment Q&A

 If you are experiencing any signs or symptoms of a fracture or dislocation, it is imperative to receive immediate medical attention.
 Please come to PACS Urgent Care; we can see you without an appointment, do not hesitate to come straight to our clinic, located at 11073 Colonel Armistead Drive Suite 105 Ruther Glen, VA; and 3481 N. Beauregard Street, Alexandria, VA 22302.

 Come to PACS Urgent Care for professional fracture and dislocation treatment.
 Contact us today to book an appointment with our sprains and strains treatment specialist, or visit one of our two Virginia clinics; we have one in Ruther glen VA, and one in Alexandria VA.
-We look forward to serving you.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.

 Additional Services You May Need